ravindraogg/100daysoflearning_Python/README.md

 - Condition_2 if marks has been awarded as 54 it gives output as F Grade.
 - Condition_3 if marks has been awarded as 80 it gives output ad B Grade.

+### Example 2
+The program checks the following conditions:
+- If the age is between 20 and 60 (inclusive) and the gender is "M" (Male), the fee is 100.
+- If the age is between 20 and 60 (inclusive) and the gender is "F" (Female), the fee is 200.
+- If neither condition is met, the program prints "Not Applicable".

 # Stay tuned for more updates as I continue my learning journey!